ScottyLabs/mem-cho-cmueats-slack-bot/README.md

 ## Getting started

 Run `pnpm install` to install packages.
+`pnpm setup-db` to start your local database.
 `pnpm build && pnpm start` to run the server locally.
 (Note that to run your updated changes, you'll need to re-run the command)

+If you make any changes to the schema, be sure to run `pnpm db:push` to update your local db, and `pnpm db:generate` before you commit.
+This generates migration files that will then automatically be applied to the prod db when deployed on railway.

 Do make sure that you populate the necessary env variables in a `.env` file before running.
 Check the Railway env variables and the `env.sample` file for reference, or ask Eric Xu on Slack if you have any questions.